deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

         <li>viewing HTML emails</li>
     </ul>
     <p>
         These missing features, and especially the webxdc app sandboxing, require more work.
-See [Webxdc security blog post](https://delta.chat/en/2023-05-22-webxdc-security) for a deep dive into the issues.
+See <a href="https://delta.chat/en/2023-05-22-webxdc-security">Webxdc security blog post</a> for a deep dive into the issues.
     </p>
 </details>